1. Shipping and returns

 We have several ways for you to contact us:

-Send us an email to [email protected].
+Email us at support@bkslides.com.
 We respond to all emails within 24 hours.

-On any of the social networks we are present on Facebook or Instagram.
+On any of the social networks in which we are present, Facebook or Instagram.

-Or fill in the contact form and one of our online support staff will contact you within 24 hours.
+Or fill out the contact form and one of our online support employees will contact you within 24 hours

 4. Rules and regulations